grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.96.2016.9
+- Remove font fix as it was fixed on site
+- Old canvas: fix brush cursor

 1.95.2016.9
 - Make the font exactly what it used to be, with an option to turn it off